Polyethylene terephthalate: Production

-Polyethylene terephthalate is produced from ethylene glycol (usually referred to in the trade as "MEG", for monoethylene glycol) and dimethyl terephthalate (DMT) (C6H4(CO2CH3)2) but mostly terephthalic acid (known in the trade as "PTA", for purified terephthalic acid).
+Polyethylene terephthalate is produced largely from purified terephthalic acid (PTA), as well as to a lesser extent from (mono-)ethylene glycol (MEG) and dimethyl terephthalate (DMT).
 As of 2022, ethylene glycol is made from ethene found in natural gas, while terephthalic acid comes from p-xylene made from crude oil.
 Typically an antimony or titanium compound is used as a catalyst, a phosphite is added as a stabilizer and a bluing agent such as cobalt salt is added to mask any yellowing.

+Processes

-Dimethyl terephthalate (DMT) process
+Dimethyl terephthalate process

-In the dimethyl terephthalate (DMT) process, DMT and excess MEG are transesterified in the melt at 150–200 °C with a basic catalyst.
+In the dimethyl terephthalate (DMT) process, DMT and excess ethylene glycol (MEG) are transesterified in the melt at 150–200 °C with a basic catalyst.
 Methanol (CH3OH) is removed by distillation to drive the reaction forward.
 Excess MEG is distilled off at higher temperature with the aid of vacuum.
 The second transesterification step proceeds at 270–280 °C, with continuous distillation of MEG as well.

 The reactions can be summarized as follows: